 3. Cross Ventilation

 Designing with proper openings that allow cross ventilation into the house would make it cooler.
-The wind alone would be enough to create an air flow in the house and could often replace the need for air conditioning.
+The wind alone would be enough to create an airflow in the house and could often replace the need for air conditioning.
 It also keeps the air fresh inside the rooms, making it a healthier and cheaper alternative to electrically powered coolers.
-With a vetting standard that satisfies only the pickiest, Renovation Builder Brisbane ensure that your expectations will be met, if not exceeded.
+With a vetting standard that satisfies only the pickiest, builder North Brisbane ensure that your expectations will be met, if not exceeded.

 4. Solar Power